nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/JSON_SERVER_HEROKU.md

 ### Local Setup

 > To deploy to Heroku, your API must be its own, separate directory and repository.
-The `api` directory you have in your project will not work.
+This is why your created a separate `kennel-api` directory and repository for Kennels.

-1. Create a *new* directory.
-We suggest it be a sibling of your application directory.
+1. Navigate to the `kennel-api` directory.
-1. `git init` in that directory
+1. Create a new file named `package.json` in the directory.
-1. Copy the example code below into a `package.json` file in your directory.
+1. Create a new file named `server.js` in the directory.
-1. Copy the example code below into a `server.js` file in your directory.
+1. Copy the example code _(see below)_ into the `package.json` file in your directory.
-1. Copy the JSON file you currently are using in your React application's `api` directory into this new directory.
+1. Copy the example code _(see below)_ into a `server.js` file in your directory.

 ### Deploy to Heroku

 1. Go to your [Heroku Dashboard](https://dashboard.heroku.com/apps)
 1. Click the **New** button and choose _Create new app_.
 1. Choose a unique name and click _Create app_.
-1. Be in your new API directory and run the following command.
+1. Be in your `kennel-api` directory and run the following command.
 You will see the command under the **Create a new Git repository** section of the page you are reading in your browser.
     ```sh
     heroku git:remote -a {your Heroku API app}
     ```